sickozell/SickoCV/README.md

 **NOTES**
 - If Fader knob is set to 1ms it won't do any fade
-- In FlipFLop and ToggleGate function types the output will consist in a 'fixed' AR envelope
+- In FlipFlop and ToggleGate function types the output will consist in a 'fixed' AR envelope
 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
 - On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones
 - Polyphony on signal inputs is replicated on outs